 So... if you're trying to wash your face with a cream cleanser in one step, know that you MIGHT be leaving some dirt and oil behind, which can lead to clogged pores, breakouts and irritation.

-Another problem with cream-based cleansers is that they often leave a residue behind on your skin, even after rinsing with water.
+Another issue with cream-based cleansers is that they often leave a residue behind on your skin, even after rinsing with water.
 Or, if you have a tissue-off cream cleanser, you're not meant to rinse at all—which I don't recommend!

 The idea is that the moisturizing ingredients in the cream cleanser will stay on your skin and help nourish it, instead of stripping it, which sounds appealing if you have dry or sensitive skin.